-For more information about how to construct the XML, see Construct XML to Update Metadata, below and Construct XML to Update Access Control Lists, on the next page
+For more information about how to construct the XML, see Construct XML to Update Metadata, on the next page.

 Construct XML to Update Metadata

 To use the update fetch action, you must construct some XML that specifies the identifiers of the items to update, and provides the new values for any metadata fields that you want to change.